User Scenario Documentation

 Be as detailed as possible.
 No detail is too small.
 If a field needs a specific value, include that value in your document.

 Keep the inexperienced user in mind.
-You know your app well, but other users Microsoft does not.
+You know your app well, but other users do not.

 Use screenshots as much as possible.
 They provide a good picture of what you want the user to accomplish.